ShoYamanishi/nlpregex/README.md

 # TODO

-* Augument the expression and the tools to integrate statistical treatment in order for the decoder to work as WFST.
+* Study the possibility of augmenting the expression and the tools to integrate statistical treatment in order for the decoder to work as WFST.

 # Dependencies